kachurovskiy/nanoels/h5/README.md

 - Arduino IDE doesn't detect NanoEls H5: try a different USB cable
 - Arduino IDE fails to upload the sketch: make sure you plugged the extension into the `COM` port, **not** the `USB` port on the ESP32
+- WiFi firmware upload fails with an OTA partition or space error: upload over USB after selecting an OTA-capable partition scheme.
+USB is also required when changing the partition scheme.
 - Not sure which COM port is NanoEls H5: unplug it, check the list of available ports in Arduino IDE, plug H5 in, see new port that appeared is H5
 - `ImportError: No module named serial` error on Linux: try `sudo apt install python3-serial`